ehmatthes/pcc_2e/challenges/playing_cards.md

 - The game is over whenever one player runs out of cards.
 - The player with the most pairs at the end of the game wins, regardless of who ran out of cards first.

 *Note: There are a number of variations to Go Fish.
-Feel free to make any variations you need to the above rules to match your style of play.*
+Feel free to make any changes you need to the above rules to match your style of play.*

 *Prerequisite: [Playing Cards 8-2: Basic Deck Functions](#playing-cards-8-2-basic-deck-functions)*